International

 Students from HU and King's College London present research findings

-Staged in HU's Senate Hall, the HU students' exhibits will focus on the Windrush generation and Britain's recent migration history, while those of KCL will explore a parallel migratory movement—that of West Germany's so-called Gastarbeiter (migrant workers).
+Staged in HU's Senate Hall, the HU students' exhibits will focus on the Windrush generation and Britain’s recent migration history, while those of KCL will explore a parallel migratory movement-that of West Germany's so-called Gastarbeiter (migrant workers).
 This research-based exhibition features film, music, archival and literary materials, and food.
-It is accompanied by a programme of talks delivered by expert panellists, workshops, children's events, and guided tours conducted in German, English, and Turkish by HU and KCL students.
-The Long Night of Science will take place on 28 June 2025 from 5pm to midnight.
+It is accompanied by a programme of talks delivered by expert panellists, workshops, children’s events, and guided tours conducted in German, English, and Turkish by HU and KCL students.
+The exhibition will take place on 28 June 2025 from 5pm to 11pm in the Senate Hall of the main building of the Humboldt-Universität.

 25.03.2025